moez-baksi/EindProject/README.md

 #### Targeted audience:
 This app is optimized for bored people who like Pokémon.
 #### MVP:
-  * Will contain a x amount of Pokémon, depending on the difficulty.
+  * Will contain an x amount of Pokémon, depending on the amount of places.
   * Three screens:
     * Start screen
     * High scores at the end